Ferguson appeals $3M verdict in police stun gun death

 KANSAS CITY, Mo.
-(AP) — The city of Ferguson, Missouri, is appealing a federal jury’s $3 million award to the family of an unarmed, naked man who died in 2011 after being repeatedly shot with an officer’s stun gun.
+(AP) — The city of Ferguson, Missouri, is appealing a federal jury’s $3 million award to the family of an unarmed, naked man who died in 2011 after being repeatedly shocked with an officer’s stun gun.

-Attorneys for the St. Louis suburb and ex-officer Brian Kaminski called November’s verdict “a miscarriage of justice” and argue in recent federal court filings that the case warrants a new trial.
+Attorneys for the St. Louis suburb and former officer Brian Kaminski called November’s verdict “a miscarriage of justice” and argue in recent court filings that the case warrants a new trial, given alleged errors by the trial judge and the lack of proof that Kaminski acted excessively against Jason Moore.
+Kaminski was never charged.

-The defense attorneys cited alleged errors by the trial judge and the lack of proof that Kaminski acted excessively against Jason Moore.
+Attorneys for Moore’s family counter that the verdict should stand, accusing Kaminski of concocting a version of the confrontation to justify lethal use of force on the 31-year-old Moore.

-Attorneys for Moore’s family say the verdict should stand and accuse Kaminski of inventing a version of the confrontation to justify lethal use of force.
+The lawsuit by Moore’s mother, wife and son was filed in the wake of the 2014 Ferguson police shooting death of 18-year-old Michael Brown, who also was black and unarmed — an incident that thrust Ferguson into the spotlight over police treatment of minorities.

 Most Read Stories